-The meta description is a text that appears right below your title tag, it provides a brief summary of a web page.
-Google and other search engines often use meta description in search results, which is essential for getting leads to click through your listing.
+The meta description is a text that appears right below your title tag; it summarizes a web page.
+Google and other search engines often use meta descriptions in search results, essential for getting leads to click through your listing.

 Meta Description Code Sample

 - Add your target keywords in the meta description.

 - Add a Clear Call-to-action (CTA) in your descriptions such as Call today | Apply today | Get in touch.

 - Create value by providing a solution to a problem or a benefit.

 - Write compelling copy to encourage searchers to click.

 - Add any offers or discounts you have going on

 A canonical tag (rel=”canonical”) is a snippet of HTML code that identifies the master version URL to search engines.
 By using a canonical tag, we tell search engines that this is the “preferred” version of a web page to prevent duplicate content issues.